 - Watch a film in Santorini’s open-air cinema

 How To Spend 1 Day in Santorini

 Santorini is relatively small, and its peculiar shape makes it possible to explore most of it in a day if you have planned a detailed itinerary.
 You can visit Santorini by catching an early flight from Athens Airport for the day and returning with the night flight.

 As a cruise passenger, your ship will dock at the Old Port of Fira, from which you can either catch a cable car or walk the 600 steps to reach the picturesque village of Fira.
 From Fira, you can start exploring the island.

 Here’s a 1-day-itinerary for you:

 You can always catch a private transfer to get to Oia- the most popular village in Santorini.
 However, this route from Fira to Oia is one of the most beautiful hikes of Greece, offering magnificent views over steep cliffs, calderas, and the endless Aegean blue.

-The trail is 10 km long, but it is also downhill, allowing an easier descend, perfect for people who don’t have experience hiking.
+The trail is 10 km long, but it is also downhill, allowing an easier descent, perfect for people who don’t have experience hiking.
 It consists mainly of roads and parts of dirt road, and it lasts about 3 hours.